UPDATE: The awards for games released in 2013 have now been announced, with live announcement going out at Gen Con.

 These "Indie" RPGs are often hard to find.
 When published in print, game stores often don't see them unless they are special-ordered.
 Often, these designers have to rely on, in part or entirely, the Internet to make their works known, or even to sell them if they are published electronically.
 They often slip under the radar of mainstream awards like the ORIGINS awards, Pen&Paper Awards, Ennies Awards, and many other awards that are based on popular vote.
 It's a shame, because many of these games, while often produced inexpensively, are competently produced, sound, fun games with interesting rule mechanics, play styles and settings.
 These awards aim to hopefully promote some of these games to the mainstream RPG public.

-Except for the People's Choice Award, all of these Awards are voted on by RPG Peers only.
-There is no otherwise popular vote in these awards.
+All of these Awards are voted on by RPG peers only.
 This is to try to level the playing field in handing out awards.
-It would be, of course, impossible for each peer to play, much less read, every single game and supplement that comes through these (or any) awards; However, with tools in place like a weighted voting mechanism based on familiarity with the games, and a pool of peers interested in small press games from all gaming walks of life (both indie and mainstream), and a huge "research gap" time between registration and voting, we feel that all games that submit for these awards will have a fair chance.
+It would be, of course, impossible for each peer to play, much less read, every single game and supplement that comes through these (or any) awards.
+However, with tools in place like a weighted voting mechanism based on familiarity with the games, and a pool of peers interested in small press games from all gaming walks of life (both indie and mainstream), and a huge "research gap" time between registration and voting, we feel that all games that submit for these awards will have a fair chance.

 Registration will conclude in May, and voting will take place the first week in August.
-The final results will be presented Live this year at GenCon Indy, then posted here shortly thereafter.
+The final results will be presented live at GenCon Indy, then posted here at the same time.